 Return the database to normal operations (voltadmin resume).

-created by an older version.
-When using the Enterprise Manager, it is also recommended that you delete the Enterprise
+When using the Enterprise Manager, it is also recommended that you delete the Enterprise Manager configuration files

 If you plan on making VoltDB available to all users of the system, you can use a common system package to install the VoltDB files in standard locations.
 Installation packages are available for both Debian-based (deb) and Red Hat-based (rpm) systems.
 These packages simplify the installation process by placing the VoltDB files in standard system directories, making VoltDB available to all users of the system without their having to individually configure their PATH variable.